Gua-tk/Linux-Auto-Customizer/IMPLEMENTATION.md

   [ ] * customizer upgrade --> Updates the current features installed via customizer.
 Checking for major stable versions of the same features.
 It relies in customizerhealth
 - [ ] create new folder structure in the repo with the classical folders: src, doc...
 - [ ] Create license file LICENSE.md
+- [ ] customizer status gives a per system status of the features currently being installed and shows if they have autostart, favorites, keybindings...

 ### TO-DO v2.0
 - [ ] Switch from an extreme programming branching model to a less agile one